 Our star 'The Sun' is one of many billions of other stars that that make up The Milky Way Galaxy.
 Our Milky Way is in turn, one of many billions of galaxies that make up the physical part of the universe.
 Galaxies also include comets, asteroids, nebulas, planets etc. Most galaxies are moving away from us but the famous Andromeda galaxy is moving towards us.
 No need to panic, it will not happen for millions and millions of years and by that time, the entire human race will have be gone, either dead or on another planet.
 It had been once thought that all the stars in the Universe was in the Milky Way but that all changed in the 1920's during what is known as the Great Debate,

 No-one knows for sure, some say it's a super-star, a collection of bright stars or a super-black hole.
+The centre is commonly known as a supermassive black hole.
 The centre of the Milky Way is so far away, we've not yet been able to determine what is there as yet.
 What we do know is that we are in the suburbs of the galaxy.

 Jan Hendrik Oort calculated that the centre is in the direction of the constellation of Sagittarius .
 The centre of the Galaxy is commonly referred to as Sagittarius A*.
 It is estimated at a distance of 26,000 Light Years from Earth.